-The review of letters of intent will be conducted by the leadership and faculty at CTSI.
-Proposals will primarily be evaluated based on the responsiveness to this RFA, as well as the overall scientific impact of the proposed work.
+The review of letters of intent will be conducted by the faculty and staff of CTSI.
+Proposals will primarily be evaluated based on the Responsiveness to the RFA, Overall Impact of the proposed work as well as the Overall Scientific Merit of the proposed work.
 The results of this evaluation will determine which investigators will be invited to submit a full proposal for the second round.